felipegutierrez/coffee-machine/README.md

 The class [CoffeeMachineActorFSM.scala](src/main/scala/com/parallel/fsm/CoffeeMachineActorFSM.scala) and all the classes on the package [fsm](src/main/scala/com/parallel/fsm/) represent all actors of the CoffeeMachine working with a [Finite State Machene](http://doc.akka.io/docs/akka/snapshot/scala/fsm.html).
 The Coffee Machine has 4 states: On, Off, Running and Idle.
 The user has to execute Events to get his coffee and the events change the states of the Coffee Machine.

+The class [CoffeeMachinePersistentActor.scala](src/main/scala/com/parallel/persistent/CoffeeMachinePersistentActor.scala) is a Coffee Machine with a cash box to save coins in a [Persistent Actor](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html) implemented using the class [CashBoxPersistentActor.scala](src/main/scala/com/parallel/persistent/CashBoxPersistentActor.scala).
+If you charge the Coffee Machine with coins and terminate (Ctrl+c) and restart the Coffee Machine, your coins will be sabed there.
+Because we are using persistent Actors.